NYPL-discovery/nypl-creator-lsp/README.md

 We don't expect you to fully code a test suite in the given time limit, but it is important for us to see that you have put some thought into testing.
 Please describe (e.g. in comments) what a complete test suite would include and how it would be organized.

-We provide both `jest` and `mocha` as test runners in this application if you want to use either one.
+In case you do want to code your tests, we provide both `jest` and `mocha` as test runners in this application if you want to use either one.
 If you prefer something else, please explain your choice.

 ### Jest/React Testing Library